TsvetanRaykov/VueJS2020_course_project/README.md

 * **firebase - 7.13.2** - to facilitate communication with the [firebase database](https://firebase.google.com/), and user authentication.
 * **moment - 2.24.0** - to facilitate working with times and dates.
 * **vue-ctk-date-time-picker - 2.4.0** - a nice component to pick the date and time up.
+* **vue-share-it - 1.1.1** - A component that makes sharing to social networks available.
 * **vue-router - 3.1.6** - to navigate upon the components.
 * **vuetify - 2.2.11** - a Vue UI Library with beautifully handcrafted Material Components.
 * **vuex - 3.1.3** -  The Vue state management library to arrange a centralized store for all components in the application, and manage its state mutations properly.